macloo/python-beginners/flask/part2/README.md

    python hello2.py
    ```

-   **Note:** With the final two lines in this script, we do not need the longer command we ran in in the introduction.
+   **Note:** Because of the final two lines in this script, we do not need the longer command we ran in in the introduction.
+Now you're running this file in exactly the same way you've run every other `.py` file, in your *virtualenv.*

 2. In your browser, type `localhost:5000` into the address bar.
+Press Return/Enter, and the app runs.

 This script demonstrates the following:

 * The URL in the browser causes a Python function to run.
 Remember, the *path* is specified in the decorator &mdash; `@app.route('/')`.
-The function *immediately after* the decorator is called when that path is sent to the server.
+The function *immediately after* the decorator (`hello()`) is called when that path is requested from the server.
-* The link written in the `hello()` function opens the URL specified in `@app.route('/user/<name>')`: `localhost:5000/user/Albert`
+* Clicking the link written in the `hello()` function opens the URL specified in `@app.route('/user/<name>')`: `localhost:5000/user/Albert`
 * The path can have a dynamic component &mdash; in this case, `<name>`.
 The function after `@app.route('/user/<name>')` takes the *value* of `name` from the HTTP request (the path sent to the server) and uses that value in the function.
 * The string `"Albert"` from the URL is used in the function `user()` to write dynamically in the browser window.
+Note that `<name>` in the **route** matches `name` in the function; that is necessary for it to work.
-* You can change the name value in the browser's address bar, refresh/reload, and the contents of the window will change accordingly.
+* You can change the `name` value in the browser's address bar, refresh/reload, and the contents of the window will change accordingly.
+Try it!

 This example doesn't have an immediate practical use, but just wait for [part3](https://github.com/macloo/python-beginners/tree/master/flask/part3).

+## About routes

+Here are three examples of routes with their matching URLs on `localhost` and on a live server:

+* @app.route('/')
+   localhost:5000/
+   mydomain.com/

+* @app.route('/sports')
+   localhost:5000/sports
+   mydomain.com/sports

+* @app.route('/students/<id>')
+  localhost:5000/students/9876-4321
+  mydomain.com/students/9876-4321
+  (Note that `9876-4321` would likely be passed in by a user's action, e.g. she selected that ID from a drop-down menu.)

+The path or URL shown for `localhost` or the live server does not open a web page; it causes the associated Python function to be executed.

 ## Running your Flask apps